 FAQ: 1) At What Age Should I Start to Let My Kid Use a Knife?

 I contend that as soon as a child can learn to use a spoon and fork a dull knife can be introduced.
 As soon as they can stand at the kitchen counter and help chore of dishes, they can start helping with preparing food with a dullish knife such as buttering bread and slicing bananas.
-In a short time they will develop the skills and dexterity to progress to sharper knives cutting now celery and on to carving soap and moving on to carving wood.
+In a short time they will develop the skills and dexterity to progress to sharpen knives cutting now celery and on to carving soap and moving on to carving wood.
 Sitting on a bench whittling and sharing stories with dad or grandpa not only teaches knife skills but also connects them with their folks.

 FAQ: 2) At What Age Should I Buy My Child a Knife?

 I believe that kids learn responsibility by having responsibility.
 We give our students a knife safety test and a knife safety contract and when they can pass it and a skills test and they can demonstrate responsibility under supervision.
 We then move them to the next level of being required to have a knife in their possession at all times; yes they are required to have a knife in their possession at all times.
-It has little to do with age and much more to do with maturity, we have 7 year olds that showed the responsibility to carry a pocket knife and have had 15 year olds that did not have maturity but took weeks to get to the point they earned the right to carry.
+It has little to do with age and much more to do with maturity, we have 7-year-olds that showed the responsibility to carry a pocket knife and have had 15-year-olds that did not have maturity but took weeks to get to the point they earned the right to carry.
 If a student demonstrates unethical behavior or is a threat to others with words or fists we will know it before the child ever gets to the point of earning the right to use a knife and losses the privilege to be a part of the school or camp.

 FAQ: 3) What Knife Should I First Get My Child?